How to get to Gates | Opening times | Events

-We recommend planting Main Crop potato tubers, such as Pink Fir Apple, outside between March and April, 10cm deep and 20cm apart in a line.
-Leave at least 30cm between lines to allow growing space.
+Plant Pink Fir Apple Main Crop potato tubers outside between March and April, 10cm deep and 20cm apart in a line, making sure to leave at least 30cm between lines to allow growing space.

-When ready to harvest, cut back haulms (plant stalks) to ground level before gently lifting the plant up with a garden fork.
+When ready to harvest, approximately 16-22 weeks after planting, cut back plant stalks to ground level before gently lifting the plant up with a garden fork.

-Carefully remove the potatoes from the plant and wash well before use in the kitchen.
+Carefully remove the potatoes from the plant and wash well before using in the kitchen.